 What About Using Already Written Book Reports?

 You aren’t alone if you want to use old book reports on new assignments.
 In fact, you may be able to do just that.
 As long as the required elements are there, you may be able to rewrite things sufficiently and create a book report that you can use.
-However, you should know that book reports are just as likely to be plagiarism scanned as any other writing assignment.
+However, you should know that book reports are just as likely to be plagiarism scanned like any other writing assignment.

 Better yet, you can also write a book report on a book review.
 This way you will have plenty of information to go on.
 As a general rule, a book review will have everything you need for a book report and more.

-You will have to do quite a bit more work to complete a college level book report.
+You will have to do quite a bit more work to complete a college-level book report.
 The assignments are longer, and you will need to show more insight.
 Many students find these are tougher than they imagine.